Eifel: Usage in the course of history

 At the time of the Roman Empire the whole mountain range between the rivers Rhine, Meuse and Moselle was called Arduenna silva ("high forest").
 The oldest record of the name "Eifel" does not occur until the Early Middle Ages.
-Following the collapse of the West Roman Empire, the Frankish Empire emerged in the territories of present-day France and western Germany.
+Following the collapse of the Western Roman Empire, the Frankish Empire emerged in the territories of present-day France and western Germany.
 This was divided into gaue (Lat.: pagi).
 One of them, the Eifelgau, covered the source regions of the rivers Erft, Urft, Kyll and Ahr, i.e. predominantly the northern and northwestern foothills of the present Eifel in the eastern half of the Arduenna silva of the Romans.
 West of the Eifelgau lay the Ardennengau, whose name was derived from Arduenna silva.

 Following the end of the Frankish Empire the name of the old gaue continued to be used in popular language.
 Over the centuries an ever-larger region was referred to as the Eifel.
 Today the whole German-speaking part of the range between the Rhine, Meuse and Moselle is called the Eifel (including several areas outside of Germany, see the → Belgian Eifel), while the French-speaking part in Belgium and France is called the Ardennes.